There are a number of different types of barcode languages (data carriers) to satisfy the many types of barcode applications.

 This symbol has a fixed length of twelve numeric characters.
 The data encoded within a UPC-A conforms to a standardized format (See illustration).
 The twelfth digit of a UPC-A symbol is a calculated check character computed from the eleven prior numbers.

-For more information regarding UPC barcodes, click here
+For more information regarding UPC barcode languages, click here

 To order GS1 UPC Barcodes, click here